 Schedule your social media

 This is the absolute best thing you can do to make social media manageable.
-I (somewhat controversially) recommend that you tweet about your blog posts multiple times – which can obviously get time consuming.
 Set aside an hour or two each week and spend that time scheduling your tweets and Facebook updates.

 You should also set aside a few minutes a day to pop into your social media account and interact with your friends and followers in real time.
 Robots we are not.